pangpang20/gaussdb-python/docs/basic/adapt.rst

 .. seealso::

-    - `PostgreSQL numeric types
+    - `GaussDB numeric types
       <https://www.postgresql.org/docs/current/static/datatype-numeric.html>`__

-- Python `int` values can be converted to PostgreSQL :sql:`smallint`, :sql:`integer`, :sql:`bigint`, or :sql:`numeric`, according to their numeric value.
-GaussDB will choose the smallest data type available, because PostgreSQL can automatically cast a type up (e.g. passing a `smallint` where PostgreSQL expect an `integer` is gladly accepted) but will not cast down automatically (e.g. if a function has an :sql:`integer` argument, passing it a :sql:`bigint` value will fail, even if the value is 1).
+- Python `int` values can be converted to GaussDB :sql:`smallint`, :sql:`integer`, :sql:`bigint`, or :sql:`numeric`, according to their numeric value.
+GaussDB will choose the smallest data type available, because GaussDB can automatically cast a type up (e.g. passing a `smallint` where GaussDB expect an `integer` is gladly accepted) but will not cast down automatically (e.g. if a function has an :sql:`integer` argument, passing it a :sql:`bigint` value will fail, even if the value is 1).

-- Python `float` values are converted to PostgreSQL :sql:`float8`.
+- Python `float` values are converted to GaussDB :sql:`float8`.

-- Python `~decimal.Decimal` values are converted to PostgreSQL :sql:`numeric`.
+- Python `~decimal.Decimal` values are converted to GaussDB :sql:`numeric`.

 On the way back, smaller types (:sql:`int2`, :sql:`int4`, :sql:`float4`) are promoted to the larger Python counterpart.